 By God, someone is saving you as a symbol of shame!

-When once again the Afghan forces seemingly lost heart, she appeared again to motivate them.
+When once again the Afghan forces seemingly lost heart, she appeared to motivate them a second time.
 Taking up a flag from a fallen warrior, or in some versions fashioning a flag from her veil, she sang a short song: